-Do pay attention to the itinerary of the cruise you are booking as on some cruises; you may not actually stay on board at night.
+Tip for Choosing the Best Halong Bay Cruise: Pay attention to the itinerary of the cruise you are booking, as on some cruises, you may not actually stay on board at night.
 Some of the two-night cruises will include one night on board and one in a hotel or bungalow on an island such as Cat Ba Island.

 Halong Bay Party Tours

-Many of the 2 day/1 night “Party” tours will almost always have you stay in pretty basic island accommodation.
-This would make sense as the intention of these cruises is to party and the more groups on the island, the bigger the party.
-Not our thing but we have heard mixed reviews about the quality of this type of tour.
+Many of the 2-day/1 night “Party” tours will almost always have you stay in pretty basic island accommodation.
+This would make sense as the purpose of these cruises is to party, and the more groups on the island, the bigger the party.
+Not our thing, but we have heard mixed reviews about the quality of this type of tour.

-On the two, three, or four-night Halong Bay cruises, you will have the possibility of visiting the main tourist hot spots but also exploring areas away from the crowds.
+On the two, three, or four-night Halong Bay cruises, you can visit the main tourist hot spots and explore areas away from the crowds.

-We opted for a 2 night/3day cruise for two reasons:
+We recommend a 2 night/3day cruise for two reasons:

-- We felt the travel time from Hanoi to Halong warranted two nights.
-One night would be too rushed – more travel than actual tour.
+- The travel time from Hanoi to Halong warrants two nights.
+One night would be too rushed – more travel than the actual tour.

-- We also wanted to experience a little more away from the hoards of hit and run tourist crowds.
+- It allows you to experience a little more away from the hoards of hit-and-run tourist crowds.

-Here is a glimpse of what to expect from a two night Halong Bay Cruise.
+Here is a Glimpse of a Two Night Halong Bay Overnight Cruise Itinerary.

 It will be an early start from Hanoi, departing at around 7.30.
-You will not arrive at the cruise terminal until at least 1.30-2.00pm We found, once at the cruise terminal, there was still a long wait to board the vessel as the boats are quickly turned over from previous guests who have not long disembarked.
+You will not arrive at the cruise terminal until at least 1.30-2.00 pm.
+Once at the cruise terminal, you may still have a long wait to board the vessel as the boats are quickly turned over from previous guests who have not long disembarked.